Shubh-57/Tic_Tac_Toe_Game/README.md

 # Tic_Tac_Toe_Game

+Description :
-This repository contains a C++ program of the classic TicTacToe game.
-The game provides option to choose between two modes -> Computer mode or 2-player mode.
+This repository contains a C++ program of the classic TicTacToe.

-In 2-player mode the two players take turns marking their moves on a 3x3 grid until a player wins or the game ends in a draw.
+Features :
+1. The program has two modes -> computer mode and 2-players mode.

+2. The program provides option to play repeatedly till he/she decides to quit the game.

+3. In Computer mode, the program utilizes mini-max algorithm to get the optimal move for computer, therfore the player can never win against the computer.

-In computer mode the player plays against the computer, the computer randomly chooses its next move.
-The code also handles invalid position entries, by giving repeated chance till the player gives a valid position.
+4. The code also handles invalid position entries, by giving repeated chance to the player till he/she gives a valid position.
-After the match ends, the player gets option to replay till he/she decides to quit the game.